Herkkomehtala/Review-classification-AI/README.md

     return tf.strings.regex_replace(stripped_html,'[%s]' % re.escape(string.punctuation),'')
 ```

-After standardizing our text we move to the tokinization and vectorization phase.
+After standardizing our text we move to the tokenization and vectorization phase.
 This tokenizes the words and transform the whole text into a series of integers.

 ```python